hyperdriveguy/cse212-final-project/3-binary-search-trees.md

 # Binary Search Trees

-Binary Search Trees (BSTs) can be one of the harder data strutures to internalize.
+Binary Search Trees (BSTs) can be one of the harder data structures to internalize.
 To better understand them, we can look at other similar data structures that use individual concepts implemented in Binary Search Trees.